WATonomous/slurm-gha/README.md

 We decided to go with Apptainer as it was the most straightforward solution.
 Apptainer is a tool that allows you to create a snapshot of a container image and store it in a tarball.
 This tarball can be loaded into the containerd runtime and used as a cache.
 This allows us to pull the image once (per machine) and use it for all subsequent jobs.

-## CVMFS for caching our Provisioner image
+## CVMFS ephermal for caching our Provisioner image

 For many of our jobs we use a container we call the provisioner.
 This container is a tool that is used to provision a service.
 This container is large, over 1.5GB, and needs to be rebuilt with every CI run.
 This new container is then used to run the subsequent dependent jobs.